 Section 15.06.
 Entire Agreement; Amendment and Waiver.
 This Agreement, including the Exhibits and Schedules hereto and documents and instruments executed and delivered at the Closing in connection herewith, constitute and contain the entire Agreement among the parties hereto with respect to the transactions contemplated hereby and supersede any prior writing by the parties.
-The waiver of a breach of any term or condition of this Agreement must be in writing signed by the party sought to be charged with such waiver and such waiver shall not be deemed to constitute the waiver of any other breach of the same or any other term or condition of this Agreement.
-This Agreement may not be changed orally, but only in a writing signed by the parties hereto.
+The waiver of a breach of any term or condition of this Agreement must be in writing signed by the party sought to be charged with such waiver and such waiver shall not be deemed to constitute the waiver of any other breach of the same or any other term or condition of signed by the parties hereto.